ontox-hu/ontox-phymdos/app/README_copy.md

    </ol>
   <br>
   <li>
-    Upon clicking one of the uploading options users will be presented an uploading screen in which they can upload eiter a .tsv file for SBtab or a .xml file for SBML.
+    Upon clicking one of the uploading options, users will be presented an uploading screen in which they can upload either a .tsv file for SBtab or a .xml file for SBML.
   </li>
   <br>